zepherine2006DEV/dev-knowledge/using_git.md

 # Git Hints and Tips

+## Basics

+* Get a good understanding of the 3 trees, and the roles they play.
+  * HEAD - Last commit snapshot (and the parent of the next commit).
+  * Index - Proposed next commit snapshot.
+Also known as staging.
+  * Working Directory - Sandbox.

 ## git diff

 By default (i.e. without any extra arguments) git diff compares the *working tree* with the *staging area* (index).
 This tells you what is not yet staged for commit.